2022 Guide to Student Housing in Seoul

 Price

 The price of a one-room in Seoul is very dependent on location.
-Often you can save a lot of money by looking at one-rooms that are a ten-minute walk away from your university.
+You can often save a lot of money by looking at one-rooms that are a ten-minute walk from your university.

-For example, one-rooms around Anam (Korea University), are often more expensive than one-rooms in Sungshin area.
+For example, one-rooms around Anam (Korea University) are often more expensive than one-rooms in the Sungshin area.
 An area that is only a 10-15 minute walk from Anam.
-Since university areas are in high demand, my biggest piece of advice is to not only look in the direct vicinity, but also in nearby suburbs.
+Since university areas are in high demand, my biggest piece of advice is to look not only in the direct vicinity but also in nearby suburbs.

 Finding an Apartment